adap/flower/doc/source/how-to-configure-flower.rst

    start_lazily = true
    address = "localhost:9093"

-When using ``flwr run`` to start a run, users can easily switch between different federations:
+When using ``flwr run`` to start a run, you can easily switch between different federations:

 .. code:: bash